A comprehensive guide to data integrity for businesses

 Building and maintaining data integrity—data that is accurate, complete, reliable, and consistent—is not merely a nice-to-have.
 It’s a necessity if you want to stay competitive and compliant, build trust within and outside your company, and avoid reputational damage.
 Below are the top three benefits of data integrity.

 Clean, trusted data is essential in every industry.
 One obvious example is healthcare, where research and clinical data drives decisions about patients, treatment plans, and the development of new therapies.
 Financial institutions depend on accurate, trustworthy data for financial projections, risk management, and compliance, as well as for their reputations.
-And NASA relies on data precision and accuracy for the success of its missions and the survival of its spacecraft and crews.
+If you invest the time and effort to build trust in your data, it can become a competitive advantage.
+Royal Enfield, an iconic motorcycle brand with a global legacy of more than a century, has walked the talk on this.
+It unified its sprawling data - over 1.7 crore customer profiles – from 80+ diverse data streams and 820 data fields including purchases, preferences, intent, and behavioural footprint – into 90 lakh unique, unified customer profiles with Data Cloud.
+This single source of truth harmonises data previously scattered across dealer CRMs, ERP, and digital platforms.

 But there’s another important benefit to trustworthy data: higher employee productivity.
 According to Gartner, high-quality data can increase productivity by as much as 20%.
 Imagine if IT didn’t have to rush to do data cleaning before every meeting and instead could focus on innovation.
 Or if your analytics teams finally found the time to dig up insights and drive predictions.

-The benefits of trustworthy, high-quality data ripple across the entire enterprise.
+The benefits of trustworthy, high-quality data ripple across the entire enterprise..

 Data accuracy and reliability have long been essential elements for data-driven decisions and for running a business effectively.
 Now that advances in AI and generative AI (GenAI) are happening so fast, the need for quality data is even greater.
 Nearly 9 in 10 analytics and IT leaders we surveyed said new developments in AI make data management a priority.
 Yet 78% reported that their organisations struggle to drive business priorities with their existing data.